Table of Contents

 Types of Knee Injuries from Ankle Sprains

-There are several types of knee injuries that can occur from ankle sprains.
+Several types of knee injuries can occur from ankle sprains.
 This is due to the connection and proximity of the knee and ankle.
 If there is an injury at the ankle, it puts the person at a higher risk of a knee injury.

 Patellofemoral Pain Syndrome